Information about measles in Utah

 - An adult who is NOT in high school, college, or another post-high school educational institution, NOT a healthcare worker, and NOT traveling internationally or to a place with an active measles travel advisory.

-- Age 6 to 12 months AND traveling internationally or to a place with an active measles travel advisory.
+- Age 6 to 12 months AND traveling internationally, on domestic flights, or to areas in the U.S. where measles is actively spreading.

 - You are considered up-to date with 2 doses of MMR vaccine (separated by 28 days) if you are: